eugene-mindset/Seekr/docs/RSD.md

 * As someone who found something, I want to make a listing for an item I found, so if someone has lost the item they can see it.
 * As someone who lost or found something, I want to be able to search for items, so if can see the listings that match my query.
 * As someone who has lost something, I want to be able to search the listings by the location of where the item was found, so I can have an easier time finding my lost item.
-* As someone who has lost something, I want to set a radius on a map of where I think I lost it, so I can be notified if someone finds something in that area.

 ### Nice to have